collins254collo/weather_frontend/README.md

 No spreadsheets.
 No guesswork.
 Upload → Analyse → Act.

-Built on top of the [WeatherAI Trees & Forestry API](https://weather-ai.co), which combines OpenCV computer vision with Gemini AI to deliver accurate, context-aware results.
+Built on top of the [Weather-AI Trees & Forestry API](https://weather-ai.co), which combines OpenCV computer vision with Gemini AI to deliver accurate, context-aware results.

 ---